launchcodedev/app-config/docs/guide/intro/README.md

 ## Configuration

 Configuration comes in the form of a JSON-like structure of values.
-App Config provides an accessible way to read these values through environment variables, Node.js API or CLI.
+App Config provides an accessible way to read these values through environment variables, a Node.js API or CLI.
-It defines a standard way to store these values in files, make changes, and share them with others in version control.
+It defines a standard way to store these values in files, make changes to them, and share with others in version control.

-We can **validate** this configuration.
+We can **validate** configuration.
 That means checking that values and their structure are _as intended_.
 Typos, missing keys, or values outside of limits should never make it to production.

 Yet another config library?
-We thought so too, until we needed a solution for configuration at [Launchcode](https://lc.dev).
+We thought so too, until we looked a solution for configuration at [Launchcode](https://lc.dev).
 We needed an isomorphic solution to load configuration values, that strictly prevents mistakes.
-We needed this for frontend, backend and mobile projects.
+We needed this for frontend, backend and mobile app projects.
 Using the same tool for all these was a must.
 We also didn't like the trend of "opinionated" libraries, with a lot of implicit behavior.

 We looked around the Node.js ecosystem for something that would fit this need.